 And There Are Prizes For Teachers Too!

-Do you have an amazing teacher who helped you and your friends with your BASEF projects this year?
-Then nominate them for a Champion Teacher award when you register your project.
-Online registration is open from February 1 until March 10th, 2020.
+Do you have an amazing teacher who helped you and your friends with your BASEF projects this year — nominate him/her for a Champion Teacher award.
+Nominations are done when you register your project Online registration is open from February 1 until March 1, 2021.
 Check out the details and register at http://basef.ca/registration.

 New School Awards – $250 awards

 Thanks to a generous donation, up to 18 teachers bringing new schools** to the fair can win $250!

 ** schools that have not had projects in BASEF for at least 5 years

 Where do I start?

 BASEF is open to all students in grades 7 to 12 (under the age of 21) who: